We earn a commission for products purchased through some links in this article.

-Also known as the sixth disease, exanthema subitum and – in children – roseola infantum, this typically mild viral infection persists for about a week.
+Roseola, also known as the sixth disease, is a typically mild viral infection that persists for about a week.

 Roseola is common in babies and toddlers from the ages of around six months to two years, although it’s not unheard of in older children and adults.
 Read on to find out more about this disease.

 What are the symptoms of roseola?